Instadapp/dsa-connectors/README.md

 You can create a PR to request a support for specific protocol or external contracts.
 The process to add a new connector is explained below.

+List of all the mainnet connector for referrence is (here)[https://github.com/Instadapp/dsa-connectors/tree/main/contracts/mainnet/connectors]

 ## How to add a new connector

 You can create a new PR to add a new connector.
 To get the PR merged, certain requirements needs to be met which will be explained here.